Pathoschild/smapi-mod-dump/compiled/okay/Fantastic Frames/ReadMe.txt

 Notice
 ------
 This MOD is only authorized to be offered via Nexus Mods.
 If you obtained it elsewhere that site is stealing.
 You should not patronize them!
+Do not upload this MOD to any other site as I do not allow that.
+Thank you.

 Configuration